 When dogs bite, they can inflict injuries that may even result in loss of life.
 If you have been bitten by a dog in Columbus, you may be able to file a dog bite claim and work with a dog bite lawyer to assist with your claim.

 Any dog may be involved in an attack against an innocent victim.
 When such attacks occur, victims often escape with varying degrees of injuries.
-Dog bites may even lead to the victim passing away.
-For example, in 2020 alone, about 46 US citizens died from dog bites.

 Suppose you suffer the grueling experience of a dog bite in Ohio.
 Ohio’s animal bite statutes allow you to hold the owner accountable for your injuries.
 If a dedicated dog bite lawyer takes on your case, they can guide you through the legal process and help ensure you get a fair settlement.